metabase/metabase/docs/questions/query-builder/expressions/offset.md

 In the Sample database, you can use `Offset` to compare the count of orders year over year (YoY).

-First, summarize by count.
-Then summarize that count again, this time using `Offset` to offset the count by one.
+First, summarize by Sum of Total.
+Then summarize that summation again, this time using `Offset` to offset the Sum of Total by one.
 Then group the results by `Created At` by year:

 ![Comparing year over year](../../images/offset-example.png)